-Students who have had been found responsible for a disciplinary violation prior to senior year will have their cases reviewed at the end of each academic year by the Dean of Student Life and Upper School Head.
+Students who have been found responsible for a disciplinary violation prior to senior year will have their cases reviewed at the end of each academic year by the Disciplinary Committee.
 They will determine (based on the specifics of the case, student learning since the disciplinary matter, and any repeated violations) whether or not the disciplinary infraction will remain on the student's record or be expunged and will communicate their decision in writing to the student.
 Notwithstanding the above, this decision may be revisited in the event of another major disciplinary infraction.
 If a student's record is expunged, the student will not be obligated to report the infraction on college applications.
 If an infraction remains on the student record, the student must disclose information about the disciplinary matter.
 The Director of College Counseling offers assistance to students who would like help wording a thoughtful response to questions on disciplinary matters asked on college applications.